SwissDataScienceCenter/renku/docs/docs/20-admins/30-operation/100-session-alerts.md

 ### OAuth2 Authentication

 The Alertmanager webhook endpoint requires authentication using OAuth2 client credentials.
-An initialization script has already created:
+An initialization script has already created the following Keycloak resources in the `Renku` realm:

-    - alertmanager OAuth2 client: Enables Alertmanager to authenticate webhook requests to Renku Data Services
+    - `alertmanager-webhook` OAuth2 client: Enables Alertmanager to authenticate webhook requests to Renku Data Services
-    - alertmanager-webhook realm role: Assigned to the client's service account to control access to the webhook endpoint
+    - `alertmanager-webhook` realm role: Assigned to the client's service account to control access to the webhook endpoint
-    - Token audience configuration: The client is configured to include "renku" in the token audience claim, as required by Renku Data Services
+    - Token audience configuration: The client is configured to include `renku` in the token audience claim

 You will need the client secret from this client to proceed.

 ## Step 1: Store the Client Secret in Kubernetes

-Create a Kubernetes secret for the OAuth2 client secret:
+Create a Kubernetes secret for the OAuth2 client secret in the namespace where Prometheus Alertmanager is deployed (e.g., `monitoring`):

 ```bash
 kubectl create secret generic alertmanager-oauth2-secret \